WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: WEBLATE_REGISTRATION_ALLOW_BACKENDS

-   Configure which authentication methods can be used to create new account via :setting:`REGISTRATION_ALLOW_BACKENDS.
+   Configure which authentication methods can be used to create new account via :setting:`REGISTRATION_ALLOW_BACKENDS`.

     **Example:**